Clinical Data in Diabetes

 Complications of Diabetes

-This module will describe both macrovascular and microvascular long-term complications of diabetes, as well as other medical conditions commonly found in patients with diabetes, notably hypertension, hyperlipidemia, infections, erectile dysfunction, and periodontitis.
+This module describes macrovascular and microvascular long-term complications of diabetes, as well as other medical conditions that commonly impact the cardiovascular health of patients with diabetes, including hypertension and dyslipidemia.

 Diabetes Management Programs